tobaccoplaybook/site/content/en/arguments/005-Tobacco_taxation_does_not_result_in_illicit_trade.md

 HeaderImage: https://unsplash.com/photos/OZdKEwDXXJU
 Tags: Illicit tobacco trade, tobacco taxation, tobacco market, smuggling, counterfeiting; tobacco prices
 Short: Illicit tobacco trade is not a result of tobacco taxation, but a result of poor controls over organized smuggling, counterfeiting, and cross-border imports.
 SourceFile: FINAL 5 Tobacco taxation does not result in illicit.docx
 ReferenceAccessDate: 2016-08-04
 ArgumentId: "5"
+Slug: "illicit-trade"
 ---

 # Tobacco taxation does not result in illicit trade